background

 • Upfront Insurance Premium Payments

-However, if the business model requires customers to make payments in advance for several years, the portion to be delivered beyond the initial twelve months is categorized as a “non-current” liability.
+However, if the business model requires customers to make payments in advance for several years, the portion to be delivered beyond the initial twelve months is classified as a “non-current” liability.

-A future transaction comes with numerous unpredictable variables, so as a conservative measure, revenue is recognized only once actually earned (i.e. the product/service is delivered).
+A future transaction has numerous unpredictable variables, so as a conservative measure, revenue is recognized only once actually earned (i.e. the product/service is delivered).

 The payment received from the customer receives treatment as a liability because of:

-• The remaining obligations by the company are to provide the products/services to customers.
+• The company’s remaining obligations are to provide the products/services to customers.

-• The chance that the product/service is not delivered as originally planned (i.e. unexpected event).
+• The chance that the product/service is not delivered as originally planned (i.e. an unexpected event).

-• The potential inclusion of clauses in the contract that allow for the cancellation of the order.
+• The potential inclusion of clauses in the contract that allow the cancellation of the order.

-In all the scenarios stated above, the company must repay the customer for the prepayment.
+In all the scenarios above, the company must repay the customer for the prepayment.

 Another consideration is that once the revenue is recognized, the payment will now flow down the income statement and be taxed in the appropriate period in which the product/service was actually delivered.